learning-zone/spring-boot-basics/spring-notes.md

 </dependencies>
 ```
 #### Q. What is best way to expose custom application configuration with Spring Boot?
-#### Q. How do you configure error logging/debugging in Spring Boot application?
 #### Q. How do you Enable HTTP response compression in Spring Boot?
 #### Q. What is the configuration file name, which is used by Spring Boot?
 `application.properties`